 What is a vegetarian diet?

-Being a vegetarian means you don’t consume meat.
+Being a vegetarian means you do not consume meat.
 Vegetarians rely on plant-based foods for nutrition and enjoyment.
 Since meat is how most people get their protein, vegetarians/vegans look for other sources like beans, lentils and greens.
 If you are a vegetarian, I pretty sure you have been asked this same question over and over… How do you get your protein?
 Its simple!
 Mostly all vegetables, beans, seeds, and nuts contain protein.
 I could get easily sidetracked right now and go into a tangent about this in favor for my fellow vegetarians but for the sake of this article, I will spare you… for now!

 In order to optimize a vegetarian lifestyle, eating a plant based diet ensures you will get enough protein and nutrients your body needs.
 Being a vegetarian is a magical world of beautiful and colorful food.
 Have fun getting creative!
 The most important thing about being a vegetarian is to eat for a purpose.